 Samsung Galaxy S22 Plus: Familiar software, spicy performance

-Launching with One UI 4.1 based on Android 12, the Galaxy S22 UI will look very familiar to the many Samsung phone owners who have already received the One UI 4.0 update.
-From Material You theming to revamped widgets, along with revamped privacy features and notifications, the look and utility of 4.1 appears largely unchanged.
-Whether or not you enjoy the rounded, colorful look that matches your wallpaper of the day, Samsung's default launcher remains the same as ever.
+Launching with One UI 4.1 based on Android 12, the Galaxy S22 UI looked very similar to the dozens of Samsung phones that had already received the One UI 4 update by that point.
+From Material You theming to revamped Smart Widgets, along with revamped privacy features and notifications, the look and utility of 4.1 and the Samsung launcher were largely unchanged.

-Instead of a redesign, 4.1 primarily offers improvements to the camera and video software, which we'll cover below.
-Otherwise, it's all about bringing Samsung and Google closer together: it makes Google Messages the default app over Samsung Messages — giving RCS a boost — and enables Google Duo Live Sharing for sharing your screen with friends or hosting YouTube watch parties — but only on Galaxy and Pixel phones.
+The "new" OS did bring Samsung and Google closer together: it made Google Messages the default app over Samsung Messages — giving RCS a boost — and enabled Google Duo Live Sharing for sharing your screen with friends or hosting YouTube watch parties between Galaxy and Pixel phones.
 Unfortunately, I found the feature to be disappointingly underbaked after field-testing it.

-What really matters here is that Samsung has become the undisputed champion of Android updates in both speed and longevity.
+Samsung has become the undisputed champion of Android updates in both speed and longevity.
 The Galaxy S22 will receive four software updates through Android 16, plus five years of security updates.
-More importantly in my book, Samsung has begun updating three-year-old flagships like the S10 as early as January, so you know your S22+ should remain a priority for updates years later — while other brands would keep you waiting through the spring or summer.
+And this year, Samsung began updating three-year-old flagships like the S10 as early as January, proving the S22+ will receive timely OS updates for years to come — while other brands keep former flagships waiting through the spring or summer.

 In my initial review, I had very few issues with performance, and that hasn't changed since February.
 Both the fingerprint sensor and Face Unlock open the phone faster than you can snap your fingers.
-The Snapdragon never appears to lag behind the 120Hz maximum, so scrolling and swiping looks smooth and stylish without fail.
+Scrolling and swiping look smooth and stylish, hitting the 120Hz max.
 Apps or Chrome web pages load faster than on any phone I've tested before.
-I've had no trouble taking photos, with the cameras quickly capturing shots with little lag.
-Even downloading Play Store apps takes less time than ever; whether that's due to the CPU or the Wi-Fi 6E support maximizing my network capacity, I'm grateful for it.
+Even downloading Play Store apps takes less time than on other Android phones, possibly due to the Wi-Fi 6E support.

 Samsung Galaxy S22 Plus: Bet on its battery to last